Image source:

 Milk Powder and Whey Production

-Belarus produces about 100,000 tons of milk powder and whey annually.
-These products are integral to the domestic market and vital for international trade, aligning with the country's export-driven dairy strategy.
+Belarus produces approximately 100,000 tons of milk powder and whey each year.
+These products are not only integral to domestic consumption but are also strategically important for export, demonstrating Belarus's focus on catering to international markets.

 Key Dairy Enterprises and Farms

-Significant dairy enterprises in Belarus include OJSC "Savushkin Product", OJSC "Molochny Mir", and the Danone subsidiary, which is currently being liquidated.
-Prominent dairy farms such as SPK "Rassvet", SPK "Novogrudsky", and SPK "Priozerny" are crucial to the nation’s dairy output and processing capabilities.
+The Belarusian dairy market features several key enterprises, including OJSC "Savushkin Product", OJSC "Molochny Mir", and the Danone subsidiary, the latter of which is currently being liquidated.
+Prominent dairy farms such as SPK "Rassvet", SPK "Novogrudsky", and SPK "Priozerny" significantly contribute to the nation's dairy production and processing capabilities.

 Export and Import Activities

-Belarus exports about 4 million tons of dairy products annually to major markets including Russia, Kazakhstan, and the European Union, showcasing the high quality and competitiveness of Belarusian dairy products.
-On the import side, Belarus brings in around 500,000 tons of dairy products per year, primarily specialty items not widely produced domestically.
+Belarus is a formidable exporter of dairy products, with an annual export volume of around 4 million tons.
+Key markets include Russia, Kazakhstan, and the European Union, reflecting the high quality and competitiveness of Belarusian dairy products.
+The country imports approximately 500,000 tons of dairy products annually, primarily focusing on specialty items not widely produced within its borders.

 Significant Events in the Dairy Industry